guggero/bip-schnorr/README.md

 ### bipSchnorr.aggregateSignatures(privateKeys : BigInteger[], message : Buffer) : Buffer
 Aggregates multiple signatures of different private keys over the same message into a single 64 byte signature.

+**This is just a demo of how signature aggregation works with Schnorr, this is not part of any BIP yet!**

 ### bipSchnorr.pubKeyToPoint(pubKey : Buffer) : Point
 Returns the point on the `secp256k1` curve that corresponds to the given 33 byte public key.